3060458966/vitaFlow/README.md

 To run the entire pipeline (with new image), please check the annotation folder [README](https://github.com/Imaginea/vitaFlow/tree/master/vitaflow/annotate_server) for further details on Annotation/Receipt data extraction pipeline.

 The predicted results are present in the docker container and not host.
-In order to copy a file from a container to the host, you can use the command
+In order to copy a file from a container to the host, we have to first find the CONTAINER ID.
+Open a terminal from Host machine and fire up the command.

     docker ps

 This will return the CONTAINER ID of the running dockers.
-Use the containerId of the image vitaflow/vitaflow:0.1123 in the following command.
+In the same terminal, use the containerId of the image vitaflow/vitaflow:0.1123 in the following command.

     docker cp {CONTAINER ID}:/app/vitaflow/annotate_server/static/data/ .

+This will copy the entire data folder from the container to the host machine which can be checked by the user for outputs/predictions.

 # License